novika-lang/novika/README.md

 ]
 ```

-A tiny DSL for counting average number:
+5. A tiny DSL for counting the average of a bunch of numbers:

 ```novika
 [ ahead |before: [ decimal? not ] bi: sum count / ] @: avg: